 If your child is old enough to join in on most activities but too young for more extreme adventure sports, let them test the waters and play with these kid-friendly thrills.

 Younger children will have a blast riding the luge with a parent, while older kids will jump at the chance to drive themselves.
 This gravity-powered thrill ride is great for all ages.
+The Skyline Luge is one of the most popular Queenstown family activities.

 Exciting for all ages, jet-boat rides combine stunning scenery with high-speed spins.